What You Need To Know About Chlorpyrifos

 League of United Latin American Citizens; Pesticide Action Network North America; Natural Resources Defense Council; California Rural Legal Assistance Foundation; Farmworkers Association of Florida; Farmworker Justice; Greenlatinos; Labor Council for Latin American Advancement; Learning Disabilities Association of America; National Hispanic Medical Association; Pineros y Campesinos Unidos del Noroeste; United Farm Workers

-That deadline was not met, and in 2016, the court said EPA had to take final action on the petition by March 31, 2017.
-Two days before the court-ordered deadline, despite the overwhelming evidence that the pesticide harms children, workers and the environment, the EPA issued a decision refusing to ban the pesticide, because the agency wanted to continue studying the science.
+The following year, the court called EPA’s delays “egregious” and ordered EPA to act on the petition by Oct.
+31, 2015.
+By that deadline, EPA proposed to ban chlorpyrifos on food.
+The court gave EPA until Mar.
+31, 2017, to take final action.
+However, despite the overwhelming evidence that the pesticide harms children, workers and the environment, the EPA issued a decision refusing to ban the pesticide, because the agency wanted to continue studying the science.

 What’s happening now?